Table of Contents

 • Developers, designers, tech writers, and so on

-The entire team, including the C-suite managers, should be involved in the project, be in the know about the requirements, the deadlines, and the roadblocks.
+The entire team, including the C-suite managers, should be involved in the project and be in the know about the requirements, the deadlines, and the roadblocks.

 Everyone should be working like a well-oiled machine.
 This will help resolve questions and issues fast and the deadlines will be met 100%.